AlexMGitHub/DeepShark/README.md

 # DeepShark
  A project to apply deep reinforcement learning to the game of Texas hold 'em poker.

-The name of the project, DeepShark, is a compounding of the phrases "Deep learning" and "card Shark."
+The name of the project, DeepShark, is a compounding of the phrases "deep learning" and "card shark."
 Deep learning refers to machine learning methods that utilize artificial neural network architectures, while a "shark" is slang for a highly skilled poker player.
 I would like to train an ANN to play poker well, hence DeepShark.

+### Considerations for Neural Network Architecture
+One point of consideration is whether the neural network architecture ought to be some sort of recurrent neural network or other configuration that remembers previous states.

+Without memory, the neural network will essentially just be learning how strong a particular poker hand is.
+This functionality could be easily reproduced by a look-up table.
+An ANN with memory of previous states could identify player behavior patterns.
+Poker playing styles tend to fall along a two-axis spectrum: players can be "tight" or "loose" and "aggressive" or "passive."
+The resulting four quadrants describe play styles that could be identified and exploited by an opponent.
+For instance, a loose and aggressive play style describes a player who plays a wide range of starting hands and bets aggressively - which means that they are often bluffing.
+An observant opponent might notice this tendency to play weak hands and bluff, and be more likely to call their raises.
+Similarly, a tight and aggressive player will only play a narrow range of hands and will bet aggressively when he has good cards.
+An observant player would be less likely to call their bets as they probably aren't bluffing.

+### Development Environment
+DeepShark was developed using Windows Subsystem for Linux (WSL) with an Ubuntu image.
+The reported g++ compiler version used for the C++ code is:

+`g++ (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0`

+There is some non-portable code (e.g. system("clear") to clear the terminal) that will not run in a non-Linux environment.

 ## Abbreviated No Limit Texas Hold 'Em Poker Rules